grafana/grafana/docs/sources/setup-grafana/configure-security/configure-authentication/generic-oauth/index.md

 ## Role Mapping

+User role is retrieved using [JMESPath](http://jmespath.org/examples.html) from the `role_attribute_path` configuration option.
+Grafana determines a user's role by following the steps below until it finds a role:

+1. Evaluate the `role_attribute_path` JMESPath expression against the OAuth ID token.
-Grafana checks for the presence of a role using the [JMESPath](http://jmespath.org/examples.html) specified via the `role_attribute_path` configuration option.
-The JMESPath is applied to the `id_token` first.
-If there is no match, then the UserInfo endpoint specified via the `api_url` configuration option is tried next.
+1. Evaluate the `role_attribute_path` JMESPath expression against the JSON data obtained from UserInfo endpoint, which is specified via the `api_url` configuration option.

 The result after evaluation of the `role_attribute_path` JMESPath expression should be a valid Grafana role, for example, `Viewer`, `Editor` or `Admin`.

 To ease configuration of a proper JMESPath expression, you can test/evaluate expressions with custom payloads at http://jmespath.org/.

 For more information, refer to the [role mapping examples](#role=mapping-examples).